intel/libvpl/doc/spec/source/programming_guide/VPL_prg_encoding.rst

-- The application does not need to call the :cpp:func:`MFXVideoENCODE_QueryIOSurf` function to obtain the number of working frame surfaces since allocation is done by oneVPL.
+- The application does not need to call the :cpp:func:`MFXVideoENCODE_QueryIOSurf` function to obtain the number of working frame surfaces since allocation is done by |vpl_short_name|.
 - The application calls the :cpp:func:`MFXMemory_GetSurfaceForEncode` function to get a free surface for the subsequent encode operation.
 - The application must call the